IsaacJix/Haptic-Kiosk/README.md

 # Haptic-Kiosk
-A prototype for a touch free haptic kiosk using ultraleap
+This project is a prototype for a touch free haptic kiosk using ultraleap

-This is our GitHub repository
+IsaacJix/Haptic-Kiosk is licensed under the Apache License 2.0